We want all visitors to this website and app to find helpful information.

 Support for people with accessibility needs

-• AbilityNet is a UK charity offering free advice and information to ensure that digital information is accessible to all.
+• AbilityNet is a UK charity.
+It offers free advice to ensure that digital info is accessible to all.

 • Their My Computer, My Way section has support for learners with vision, hearing, cognitive and motor needs.

-• AbilityNet also produce factsheets to explain how to make technology easier to use for people with conditions such as dyslexia, dementia or learning difficulties for example.
+• AbilityNet also produce factsheets.
+They explain how to make tech easier for people with dyslexia, dementia, or learning difficulties.